smudgelang/smear/README.md

 ### Manual Smear Bindings

-Smear implements all the functions whose names start with "SMUDGE_", and has handy macros for generating your event handlers.
+Smear implements all the functions whose names start with `SMUDGE_`, and has handy macros for generating your event handlers.
 Put this in one of your .c files: